AntonioMerendaz/MedtouchApps/README.md

 2. For this application, all the content was already divided into hundreds of PDF files, so to increase productivity, it was decided to use these files wrapped in a WebView;
 3. Traditional app, consisting of a TabViewController in which each tab is a TableView with its respective Detail View Controller;<br>
 ![Condutas](Condutas/gifs/Condutas.gif "Condutas")
 4. In the case of the Calculators Tab, a UISegmentedControl was used to switch the display of calculators between "All calculations" and "By Category".
-In the latter case, the customized index was chosen, with the initial letters of each category;<br>
+In this case, the customized index was chosen, with the initial letters of each category;<br>
 ![Calcs](Condutas/gifs/Calcs.gif "Calcs")
 5. A great feature implemented in the app, to serve a large number of users who have requested this is the possibility to take notes;<br>
 ![CondsCalcsNotas](Condutas/gifs/CondsCalcsNotas.gif "CondsCalcsNotas")&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Notas](Condutas/gifs/Notas.gif "Notas")